WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Does Wasabi support Taproot?

 Wasabi supports Taproot.
-However, it is currently not possible to generate a Taproot addresses in the GUI.
+However, it is currently not possible to generate a Taproot address in the GUI.

 > While the user cannot generate a Taproot address in the GUI, his wallet might have Taproot coins (from coinjoin, or change output from a single user transaction).